ImranR98/Backdraft/README.md

 ## Why
 Most web service backends share certain basic features — they usually involve exposing HTTP endpoints that allow for CRUD operations on a database, protected via some kind of authentication.

 Repeatedly implementing these basic features from scratch with each new project, especially when your projects share the same stack, is a waste of time and can lead to rushed or inconsistent code.
 For example, a common mistake or shortcut is to avoid using refresh tokens for authentication, and to instead issue only regular JWTs with ridiculously long expiration times, leading to security risks and poorer UX.
-Additionally, features like automated testing and logging are often skipped to save time.
+Additionally, features like automated testing, logging, and email verification are often skipped to save time.

 This project helps avoid such issues by providing a solid foundation that includes the basics right out of the box in a well documented, maintainable, and extensible way.